AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-personalization-destinations.md

 >[!VIDEO](https://video.tv.adobe.com/v/3418799/?quality=12&learn=on)

-For a brief overview of how to share segments and profile attributes to Adobe Target and custom personalization destinations, watch the video below.
+For a brief overview of how to share audiences and profile attributes to Adobe Target and custom personalization destinations, watch the video below.

 >[!VIDEO](https://video.tv.adobe.com/v/3419036/?quality=12&learn=on)

 ## Use cases {#use-cases}

-Edge personalization destinations enable you to use Adobe personalization solution, such as Adobe Target, or your own personalization partner platforms (for example, [!DNL Optimizely], [!DNL Pega]), as well as proprietary systems (for example, in-house CMS) to power a deeper customer personalization experience.
+Edge personalization destinations enable you to use Adobe personalization solutions, such as Adobe Target, or your own personalization partner platforms (for example, [!DNL Optimizely], [!DNL Pega]), as well as proprietary systems (for example, in-house CMS) to power a deeper customer personalization experience via the [Custom Personalization](../catalog/personalization/custom-personalization.md) destination.
 All this while also leveraging Experience Platform Edge Network data collection & segmentation capabilities.

 The use cases described below include both site personalization and targeted on-site advertising.

-To enable these use cases, customers need a quick, streamlined way of retrieving segment information from Experience Platform and sending this information to their designated systems that they configured as custom personalization connections in the Experience Platform UI.
+To enable these use cases, customers need a quick, streamlined way of retrieving both audiences and profile attribute information from Experience Platform, and sending this information to either the [Adobe Target](../catalog/personalization/adobe-target-connection.md) or the [Custom Personalization](../catalog/personalization/custom-personalization.md) connections in the Experience Platform UI.

 ### Same-page personalization {#same-page}